STH-ZJU/household-debt-to-gdp-analysis/README.md

 - **Rate of Change**: Compute the rate of change in the ratio between quarters and identify the periods of highest and lowest change.

 ## How to Use

+- *Download the do file from the code folder, and then run it on your Stata.
+Stata version 14.1 was used for this analysis.
+Make sure to change the path to your input and output folders.